michal-bures/konkr_data/ai-chatter/default.md

 - I can have a bit more land, right my friend?

 > invading, caused minor damage, weaker, neutral
-- Oh crap you noticed?
-Look I just need a bit more land, so have mercy?
+- Look I just need a bit more land, so have mercy?
 - Uhh, surely you didn't care about that tiny bit of land?
 - I just needed that land, ok?
 Please don't be mad.
-- Eh, can you let it slide just thonce?
+- Eh, can you let it slide just this once?

 > invading, caused minor damage, weaker, hostile
-- Oh #$@& he noticed.
-- Oh crap, I'm in trouble now, aren't I.
+- I'm in trouble now, aren't I.
 - Come on, you have better things to do.
+- Come on, let this slide for once.

 ### No good reason
+> invading, caused major damage, stronger, was friendly
+- I...
+Don't know what to say.
+- Oh.
+This is awkward.
+- Oops...
+I guess I got a bit carried away there.

 > invading, caused major damage, was angered by nature, not hostile
 - What can I say, sometimes I just can't help myself.
 - Oops, I guess that was too tempting.